 The Fresnel Effect is one of my favorite light effects.

 When I’m painting a reflective surface, “adding Fresnel” is my go-to solution.
 It’s a tiny tweak with a big impact.

-Watch the gif below and notice how the brightness of the table top changes.
+Look at the image below and notice how the brightness of the table top changes.